Divergent-Discourses/transkribus_xml2csv/README.md

 * Paragraph (str): The text recognised by Transkribus HTR
 * Paragraph ID (str): E.g.	tr_1718110017
-* Reading order ID (int): A number representing the transkribus-predicted reading order index of the text region with its page.
+* Reading order ID (int): A number representing the transkribus-predicted reading order index of the text region within its page
 * Region type (str): E.g. caption, heading, paragraph, other
 * Filename (str): E.g. 0001_QTN_1959_10_03_001_SB_Zsn128163MR.jpg.
 The original image filename, extracted from the pageXML.
 Filenames must be underscore-separated with elements ordered as follows for the code to work as intended - 4-digit code assigned by Transkribus (0001), newspaper name/code (QTN), year (1959), month (10), date (03), page (001).
 Remaining information in filename is not extracted
 * Newspaper (str): E.g. QTN - parsed from the original image filename